 Claim benefits you’re entitled to

-You might be able to claim benefits or get financial support if you’re:
+You may be able to claim benefits or receive financial support or discounts if you are:

 - sick or disabled

-- of state pension age and on a low income
+- a pensioner and on a low income

 - a carer